Hollywood actors are officially on strike after studio talks break down | CBC News

 Actors and writers both on strike for 1st time since 1960

-The actors' guild released a statement early Thursday announcing that its deadline for negotiations to conclude had ended without a contract.
-The statement came hours after this year's Emmy nominations, recognizing the best work on television, were announced.

-"The companies have refused to meaningfully engage on some topics and on others completely stonewalled us.
-Until they do negotiate in good faith, we cannot begin to reach a deal," said Fran Drescher, the actors' guild president.

-The group representing the studios, the Alliance of Motion Picture and Television Producers, said earlier it was disappointed by the failure to reach a deal.
+The group representing the studios, the Alliance of Motion Picture and Television Producers (AMPTP), said earlier it was disappointed by the failure to reach a deal.

 "This is the Union's choice, not ours.
 In doing so, it has dismissed our offer of historic pay and residual increases, substantially higher caps on pension and health contributions, audition protections, shortened series option periods, a groundbreaking AI proposal that protects actors' digital likenesses, and more," the AMPTP said in a statement.